Which Do I Need — An Air-Cooled or Water-Cooled Chiller?

-Industrial water chillers serve the vital role of cooling products, machinery and equipment in industries and applications such as food and beverage, tool and die cutting, injection molding and machine tool operations.
-Chillers accomplish this task by moving heat from the equipment or product to the air outside the facility.
-There are two types of chillers: air-cooled and water-cooled.
+Industrial chillers serve the vital role of cooling products, machinery and equipment in industries and applications such as food and beverage, tool and die-cutting, injection molding and machine tool operations.
+Chillers accomplish this task by moving heat from the equipment or product to the air outside a facility.
+If you’re interested in using industrial chillers at your facility, you’ll have two main types of chillers to choose from — air-cooled and water-cooled.

-Difference Between Air- and Water-Cooled Chillers
+Difference Between Water-Cooled and Air-Cooled Chillers

 Factors to Consider When Choosing Between Air- and Water-Cooled Chillers

 Since there are some crucial differences between an air-cooled chiller and a water-cooled chiller, each may can be more appropriate for different companies depending on their needs.
 For example, a chiller’s noise, operating cost and environmental stability can all play a role in whether a company selects it.

 As you choose between a water-cooled and air-cooled chiller, carefully consider the following factors: